 While Qing Xin cultivars are a popular choice for fine floral teas from Taiwan, these plants are not as popular with the farmers.
 It is generally thought that this particular cultivar naturally evolved and developed over time from ancestor plants from Fujian.
 Unlike the many scientifically selected and developed cultivars from Taiwan that are hardier, more resistant and featuring increased output, the Qing Xin cultivar does not have such characteristics.
 As such, the farmers are unable to produce as much tea from these plants, leading to higher prices.
 However the unique character of this cultivar makes the challenge all the more worthwhile for the farmers!

 This Qing Xin Gan Zi has a very bright and clear liquor with a yellow-green light colour.
 The aroma is slightly vegetal and highly floral.
-This tea features a floral character with smooth and comforting notes that are lightly vegetal.
+It features a floral character with smooth and comforting notes that are lightly vegetal.
 The taste starts on a fruity note, followed by stronger floral middle notes and finishes on a slightly sweet yet drying aftertaste.
 Overall this is a fine green tea that has a slight vegetal profile typical of green tea while definitely being dominated by the more unusual floral notes.

 It is best brewed at 80°C for 2-3 minutes according to your taste and should be brewed multiple times, increasing steeping time with each brew if desired.